jumpinjackie/fdo/OpenSourceBuild__README.txt

      MsBuild tool that is used by the the FDO build process is included in the Windows system PATH.

-        set PATH=%PATH%;c:\WINDOWS\Microsoft.NET\Framework\v3.5

   5. In order to build the ArcSDE 9.2 Provider, you will need to have the ArcSDE 9.2/9.3 Client SDK installed and the following environment variable set to point to the ArcSDE SDK installation location:

         set SDEHOME=[ArcSDE 9.2/9.3 Developer Components Path]

      In order to build the unit tests for the ArcSDE 9.2 provider, set the following environment variable value:

         set SDEVER_ARCUNITTEST=92  -  will build unit test using ArcSDE 9.2 SDK

      In case user needs to build both the 91 and 92 versions of the ArcSDE Provider on Windows, they will need to install both the ArcSDE 9.1 Client SDK and the ArcSDE 9.2/9.3 Client SDK, set the environment variable SDEHOME to point to the location of the 9.2/9.3 Client SDK as specified above, and copy the "bin", "include" and "lib" directory from the ArcSDE 9.1 Client SDK into: %FDOTHIRDPARTY%\ESRI\ArcSDEClient91\Windows

      In order to build the unit tests for the ArcSDE 9.1 provider using the AcSDE 9.1 SDK, set the following environment variable value:

 	set SDEVER_ARCUNITTEST=91   -  will build unit test using ArcSDE 9.1 SDK

      The ArcSDE provider build script will attempt to build both the ArcSDE 9.1 and 9.2 providers.
      In case user has only one version of the ArcSDE client installed, the location must be